ksatriow/ksatriow/README.md

     Skilled Android, DevOps and IoT Engineer with 2+ years of hands-on experience created, maintained and released application and supporting, automating, and optimizing deployments in AWS, CI / CD, and DevOps processes.
 </p>
 <p align="center">
     High adaptability to learn new technologies quickly and paying attention to details.
-Aims to leverage knowledge and build orld-class android applications while facilitating organization in achieving functional goals.
+Aims to leverage knowledge and build world-class android applications while facilitating organization in achieving functional goals.
 </p>

 </br>

 <div align="center">

-## **Daily Works**
+## **Weekly Works**

 <!--START_SECTION:waka-->